massgov/mayflower-patternlab/docs/atomic-design.md

 * The page header and the page footer are contained in Twig Blocks, pre-content and post-content, that can be overridden if needed.

 ### Pages
 Pages are used to show an example of how a template can be used.
-Pages should extend an existing template to determine the basic layout for the page, use real content in the JSON that might be used on the live site, and include any additional optional patterns added to the template's Twig Block to complete the page.
-The final produce should closely matche what we expect a final page to look like on the live site.
+Pages should extend an existing template to determine the basic layout for the page, use real content in the JSON similar to that used on the live site, and include any additional optional patterns to complete the page.
+The page constructed should closely matche what we expect a final page to look like on the live site.

 #### Quick guide:
 * Extends a template